the-themis-benchmarks/home/README.md

 * `-o ../monkey-results/` specifies the output directory of testing results
 * `--monkey` specifies the testing tool

-[**Validate the artifact If you do not have enough resources/time: run 1-2 tools on 1-2 bugs at your will with limited testing time**]:
+[**Validate the artifact if you do not have enough resources/time: run 1-2 tools on 1-2 bugs at your will with limited testing time**]:

 For example, in **Step 1**, we recommend you to shorten the testing time (e.g., use `--time 1h` for 1 hour or `--time 30m` for 30 minutes).
 Thus, you can use the following command (**this step will take 2 hours to finish because of 2 runs of testing on one emulator**).